danabo/zhat/_posts/2020-06-19-primer-probability-theory.md

 Naive answers to both are that we may assign measure 0 to events which can never be observed to occur, and if we believe an event has measure 0 then we will never observe it occurring.
 There are some who will say that nothing is impossible, merely improbable, and all events should be assigned non-zero probability.
 Clearly "no confirmation ⟹ impossible" is the {% marginnote "[black swan fallacy](https://en.wikipedia.org/wiki/Black_swan_theory)," "Black swans were presumed to not exist by Europeans before the 16th century because only white swans had been observed. \"However, in 1697, Dutch explorers led by Willem de Vlamingh became the first Europeans to see black swans, in Western Australia.\" The fallacy is that lack of confirmation of something being true does not rule out the possibility that it is true.
 This fallacy amounts to mistaking 'I have not found $x$ s.t. $\mathrm{proposition}(x)$' with '$\not\exists x$ s.t. $\mathrm{proposition}(x)$'." %}.
 You cannot know something is impossible by lack of observation, so you should not assign 0 probability because of lack of data.
 However, something may be logically impossible, or you may know something is impossible via other means.

-(1) is a special case of the [inverse probability problem](https://en.wikipedia.org/wiki/Inverse_probability), which is the problem of determining the probability measure (distribution) that best describes some physical process (e.g. a game, physical experiment, stock market).
+Question \#1 is a special case of the [inverse probability problem](https://en.wikipedia.org/wiki/Inverse_probability), which is the problem of determining the probability measure (distribution) that best describes some physical process (e.g. a game, physical experiment, stock market).
 Is there a 1-to-1 mapping between physical processes and probability distributions?
 In other words, is the distribution that best describes a physical process objective and unique, i.e. {%marginnote "independently verifiable."
 "In the same way that scientific experiments can be reproduced and verified by independent parties.
 If the reason for selecting measure $P_1$ over measure $P_2$ to describe a physical process is not dogmatic, then that choice should be independently arrived at from first principles by multiple parties." %}

 There is at this time no good answer to the inverse probability problem.
 Kolmogorov developed his definition of probability to match the mathematical intuitions on probability of his predecessors going back to the {% marginnote "17th century."
-"Famously the [problem of points](https://en.wikipedia.org/wiki/Problem_of_points) is an example of early probability calculation." %} But what gave rise to this persistent intuition that the world should be described with probability, and that probability values should represent randomness and unpredictability?
+"Famously the [problem of points](https://en.wikipedia.org/wiki/Problem_of_points) is an example of early probability calculation." %} But what gave rise to this persistent intuition that the whole world should be described with probability, and that probability values should represent randomness and unpredictability?
 That I do not have an answer to, but I found Ian Hacking's [The Emergence of Probability](https://en.wikipedia.org/wiki/The_Emergence_of_Probability) to give a good account of the historical emergence of probability theory.

 Not only is probability theory agnostic on the meaning of 0 probability, it doesn't actually have anything to say about what it means for an outcome to be likely or unlikely, or expected or unexpected in the colloquial sense, at least not in a non-circular way.
-Kolmogorov's axioms merely ensure that probability behaves correctly when you do the math.
+Kolmogorov's axioms merely ensure that probability behaves correctly when you remain within the realm of mathematics.

 Kolmogorov himself tried to fix this shortcoming which led to the development of [algorithmic information theory](http://www.scholarpedia.org/article/Algorithmic_information_theory).
 In [On tables of random numbers](https://www.sciencedirect.com/science/article/pii/S0304397598000759?via%3Dihub) he writes:
 > ... for a long time I had the following views: